Paleo Pumpkin Pie

 Instructions

-• In the meantime, prepare the filling.
+• While the crust is baking, prepare the filling.
 In a large bowl, whisk together all of the filling ingredients until you have a smooth consistency.

-• When the crust has baked and firmed up, remove from the oven and pour the filling into the pie pan (do not over fill) and bake for 45-50 minutes until firm and knife comes out clean in the center.
+• When the crust has baked and firmed up, remove from the oven and pour the filling into the pie pan (fill almost to the top, but do not over fill) and bake for 45-50 minutes until firm and knife comes out clean in the center.
+It is also helpful to place the pie dish on a baking sheet to prevent spilling in your oven.

 6 Comments